IT20636524/IT20636524/README.md

 - 📫 How to reach me **prathibhasathyanjalee@gmail.com**

-- ⚡ Fun fact **A proactive BSc.
-(Hons) in Information Technology student at the Sri Lanka Institute of Information Technology with strong academic achievement.
-Possess programming, strong communication, leadership and problem-solving skills with fluency in English and Sinhala.
+- ⚡ Fun fact **A proactive graduate with a BSc.
+(Hons) in Information Technology (Specialized in Software Engineering) from the Sri Lanka Institute of Information Technology (SLIIT), with strong academic achievement.
+Skilled in programming, communication, leadership, and problem-solving; fluent in English and Sinhala.
 Keen to pursue a career in software engineering.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">